gmac/professional-javascript/part1_basics/intro_to_javascript.md

 b.length; // 1 <-- B has one item.
 ```

 The above demonstrates how multiple variables will reference the same underlying array instance.
 Modifications to the underlying datum are visible through all variable aliases.
-While composite data structures *can* be duplicated into unique variables, JavaScript requires you to intentaionally do so.
+While composite data structures *can* be duplicated into unique variables, JavaScript requires you to intentionally do so.

 ## Arrays